gden173/vspglm/README.md

   The last argument is then links, a 1 x k cell array of the link functions to be used for each model.
 ```
-once the `src` directory has been added to path.